diku-dk/futhark/futlib/STYLE.md

 ### Capitalisation

-All names are lowercase, with `snake_case` used for compound names.
+Almost all names are lowercase, with `snake_case` used for long compound names.
+Parametric module parameters may be single capital letters.

 ### Comments